Pelvic Floor Tips & Postpartum Checkups

 Once you have a prolapse, you always have it.
 This is a hard truth for many women to accept.
 However many women with prolapse are completely asymptomatic – they don’t know they have one.

-My goal is to help women who do have symptoms get to the point where they no longer have symptoms.
-I help women learn to manage their prolapse so that ultimately it’s no big deal.
+The goals of physical therapy is to help women who do have symptoms get to the point where they no longer have symptoms.
+It helps women learn to manage their prolapse so that ultimately it’s no big deal.

 We do this through exercise, training the pelvic floor in the context of the whole body, and learning better ways of aligning, breathing and moving.

-What are three exercises to help improve the strength of the pelvic floor?
+What are three exercises to help improve the strength of the pelvic floor muscles?

 As simple as this sounds, breathing correctly can help to strengthen the pelvic floor.
-The diaphragm is your main muscle for breathing and as it moves, so does the pelvic floor.
+The diaphragm is your main muscle for breathing and as it moves, so does the pelvic floor muscles.

 The goal is to have the pelvic floor muscles at an optimal length so they can move through the full range of motion easily.